Trump Tweets Gives A Glimpse Into Foreign Policy Approach

 To underscore that, Netanyahu replied to one of Trump's morning tweets, thanking him — and also his children Donald Jr. and Ivanka, who are close advisers — for their support.
 Ivanka converted to Judaism when she married her husband, Jared Kushner.

-An Israeli official told CNN they will give the Trump administration "detailed, sensitive information" proving that the U.S. worked to push through the resolution.
+An Israeli official told CNN the government will give the Trump administration "detailed, sensitive information" proving that the U.S. worked to push through the resolution.
 The Obama administration has denied those claims.

-Last week, after the U.S. decided not to veto the resolution, Trump also tweeted that "things will be different" come his inauguration and then Monday again blasted the U.N. as ineffective.
+Last week, after the U.S. decided not to veto the resolution, Trump also tweeted that "things will be different" come his inauguration, and then on Monday he again blasted the U.N. as ineffective.

 As to the U.N., things will be different after Jan.
 20th.— Donald J. Trump (@realDonaldTrump) December 23, 2016